Why would one build a railway in the middle of a motorway? It's cheaper!

 The pro with segregated is minimal delays from being interconnected, the likes of our Sub-surface lines and other similar lines globally do face the same issue.
 One problem somewhere on the line impacts all the lines to some degree.

-The con is the very limited connections one can do.
+The con with segregated is the very limited connections one can do.

 Conversely, the pro with being interconnected is the many destinations one could achieve.
 The cross-London service from [almost]Oxford to Brighton can make a comeback using this M25 rail.
 Others could also be created.